SmingHub/Sming/Sming/gdb/readme.md

 GDB (in Windows) doesn't respond at all to Ctrl+C
 - Cause: Unknown
 - Solution: Press Ctrl+Break to 'hard kill' GDB

+Debug messages don't appear in Eclipse
+- Cause: Unknown
+- Solution: Use command-line GDB, or a better visual debugger